Renting – The Details

 There are so many factors to consider.
 Here are some useful tips for your apartment search:

-- Set your top priorities realistically and stick to them.
+- Set your priorities realistically and stick to them.

 - Get a second opinion.
-Ask a friend, relative, or co-worker to review the listing or even view the apartment with you.
+Ask friends, relatives or work colleagues to check the offer or view the flat with you.

-- Spend some time in the neighborhood.
-Check out the local supermarket, bakery, farmers market.
-Go to a local café and talk it up with some locals.
+- Spend some time in the neighbourhood.
+Take a look at the local supermarket, bakery or farmers' market.
+Go to a local café and chat with the locals.

-- Better yet, try to connect with the previous tenant or other residents in the building.
+- Even better: Try to get in touch with the previous tenants or other residents of the building.

-- How difficult will the move-in be?
-Get a rough cost estimate from a moving company.
+- How difficult will it be to move in?
+If necessary, obtain a rough cost estimate from a moving company.

-Further information and consultation appointments can be obtained from advice centers.
+Further information on housing, authorities and advice centers.

 Time to make an offer - Mietanbot